 If the contractor, working through a PSC, is determined as being outside the IR35 rules then there would be no issues and invoices for services provided by the contractor to the agency or end client would be considered as business to business.
 If however the assignment was found to be inside IR35 then the individual would be deemed to be an employee of the agency or end client and PAYE/NIC would be deductible from the payments.

 Before 6 April 2017, the determination of whether an assignment was inside or outside IR35 across the contracting industry was left to the PSC but following amendments to the rules from that date, contractors working in the public sector found that the decision was shifted to the public bodies using their services.
-From 6 April 2021 the same will apply in the private sector with end users determining whether the role they are seeking to fill falls inside or outside the IR35 criteria.
+Ever since 6 April 2021, the same has applied in the private sector, with end users determining whether the role they are seeking to fill falls inside or outside the IR35 criteria.

 Having weighed up the pros and cons and decided that you want to work through a PSC, how do you go about it?

 The process of establishing a company has to be conducted through Companies House and can be done online.
 It costs very little - £10, and is free if you want PayStream to act as your accountant.
 The steps include providing certain information such as a preferred company name (there are obvious restrictions and you can’t choose a name which is already in use); giving a description of the company’s business activities; a business and registered office address (often one and the same); nominating directors and indicating how you want the shareholding of the company structured.

 The whole process can be completed within a few hours and PayStream can help guide you through what is required and indeed do the work for you.